About Hagens Berman and our Whistleblower Practice

 Hagens Berman represents whistleblowers under various programs at both the state and federal levels.
 All of these whistleblower programs, including under federal and state False Claims Act statutes, the SEC and CFTC whistleblower programs, and the IRS whistleblower program reward private citizens who blow the whistle on fraud.

 Our firm has nearly 25 years of experience in whistleblower matters and all forms of fraud.
-Hagens Berman was founded in Seattle, Washington, and now spans nearly a dozen offices from San Francisco and Los Angeles to Chicago, Colorado Springs, New York, Boston and D.C.
+Hagens Berman was founded in Seattle, Washington, and now spans nine offices from San Francisco and Los Angeles to Chicago, Colorado Springs, New York and Boston.
 The firm has more than 70 attorneys litigating on behalf of persons challenging corporate fraud and other abuses across the country, giving us the scope and resources necessary to tackle a wide range of whistleblower and other fraud cases.

 We have litigated several successful cases under federal and state False Claims Act statutes, including many cases declined by the government and litigated by our firm alone, and have filed several substantial complaints with the SEC, CFTC, and IRS whistleblower offices.